-Changes of use of local retail premises to mixed offices and residential accommodation are considered acceptable, but loss of retail premises to wholly residential use will be resisted.
+Changes of use of local retail premises to mixed offices and residential accommodation will be supported, but loss of retail premises to wholly residential use will not be supported where planning permission is required.

 Where proposals are for change of use to residential use, applicants must demonstrate that all possible options for retaining local shops and services, including integrated provision, have been explored.